International reactions to the Rohingya genocide: Philippines

 In 2016, during the last months in office of President Noynoy Aquino, son of the Mother of Asian Democracy, Corazon Aquino, the Philippines government expressed their wish to provide shelter for up to 3,000 "boat people" from Myanmar and Bangladesh.
 As a signatory to the 1951 Convention relating to the Status of Refugees, the country abides by the rules of international law and will provide assistance to refugees.
 Malacañang Palace also noted in a statement that this follows the country's harbouring and assistance to Vietnamese boat people fleeing from Vietnam in the late 1970s.

 In 2017, the President of the Philippines Rodrigo Duterte, as the Chair of the ASEAN Summit, accepted Malaysia's rejection of an ASEAN statement condemning attacks on Myanmar security forces and all acts of violence which result in the loss of civilian lives, destruction of homes and the displacement of large numbers of people.
 Indonesia and Brunei were against the rejection.
-ASEAN, it must be noted, strongly upholds the principle in international law of noninterference in another country's domestic affairs, given Southeast Asia's long and traumatic experience of division along colonial lines.
+ASEAN, strongly upholds the principle in international law of noninterference in another country's domestic affairs, given Southeast Asia's long and traumatic experience of division along colonial lines.

 In January 2018, Duterte revealed that he advised Myanmar's Suu Kyi to 'ignore human rights criticisms on Rohingya issue'.

 On 5 April 2018, Duterte, unrestrained by his previous role as ASEAN Summit Chair, publicly recognized the existence of a genocide against the Rohingya.
 He told media that the Philippines is willing to shelter some Rohingya refugees, if Europe will also shelter some as well.